Chris Redfield first

 Assessment Alliance (BSAA).

-was a very generic design up until Resident Evil 5.
-Somehow, his
+was a pretty generic and mostly uninteresting design up until Resident Evil 5

-generic-ness didn't really bother me in Resident Evil (and worked with the
+(and beyond).
+Somehow, his generic-ness didn't really bother me in RE so

-series), but as a fighting game character? ...meh.
-I
+much, but as a fighting game character? ..meh.
+I think Leon would've

-(me included, but of course Capcom would choose Chris over Leon simply
+looked better in MVC3, but Capcom likely chose Chris over Leon simply

 because he was

-in the latest Resident Evil game (RE5). *rolls eyes* Alas, I think Chris's MVC3 appearance was a bit
+in the latest RE game at the time (RE5).
+Alas, I think Chris's MVC3 appearance seemed a bit

 forced.
-His fighting style is to the point and stays true
+His fighting style is straight to the point and stays true

-to the Resident Evil series, but he lacks originality and excitement
+to the RE series, but he lacks the originality and excitement of Capcom

-The "coolest" part about his fighting game incarnation is that he can
+The "coolest" part about his MVC3 incarnation?
+The fact he can

 use so many different weapons.
-Yeah, he sure can draw a gun pretty damn fast...
+Yeah, the dude can draw a gun pretty damn fast

-I can think of so many other, more exciting Capcom characters that would've been
+I can think of many other exciting Capcom characters that would've been

-better suiting for MVC3.
-Ada Wong anyone? ;)
+better for MVC3's flashy style...
+Ada Wong anyone?

 Style / Moveset